RaphaelRat/EX3-File-System/README.md

 # Sistema-Arquivos-EX3

-Trabalho final para disciplina Organização de Sistemas Operacionais do curso de Engenharia de Computação da Universidade Federal de Santa Catarina (UFSC).
+Completion work of the discipline of Organization of Operating Systems of the Computer Engineering course at the Federal University of Santa Catarina (UFSC - Universidade Federal de Santa Catarina).
+The main goal was for the code to pass 100% of the tests without any kind of crash or memory leak, but that doesn't mean that this is 100% correct or that it should pass other tests.

+## To execute:

-Para compilar: g++ -std=c++17 fs.cpp main.cpp sha256.cpp -o teste -lgtest -lcrypto -lpthread
+g++ -std=c++17 fs.cpp main.cpp sha256.cpp -o test -lgtest -lcrypto -lpthread

+test.exe

+## Tips

 ### How to use fopen: